LogicTronixInc/KR260-DPU-TRD-Vitis-AI-3.0/README.md

 ### LogicTronix is AMD-Xilinx Design Service Partner for FPGA Design & ML Acceleration!

-**Note: This repo is not mean to include production grade resource , so for any real world solution and production grade contact us!**
+**Note: This repo does not mean to include production grade resources or files (only good for test and explore) , so for any real world solution and production grade deployment plan contact us!**